MarcL/marclittlemore.com/src/posts/2021/02-february/2021-02-24-getting-feedback.md

 ### Learn from the feedback

 There's little point in asking for feedback if you don't then use it.
-Take some time to reflect on what's been said, especially if there is room for improvement.
+Take some time to reflect on what's been said, and the notes you've taken, especially if there is room for improvement.
 Consider how you could apply any suggestions to how you work and make a development plan for yourself.
 Perhaps creating a list of goals would be useful here.

 ### Say thank you

 Finally, don't forget to thank people for taking the time to give you feedback.
 It's not easy to give feedback and we should all be doing it more regularly than we probably do.
-Make sure you thank people for their time and thoughts and use it to help your personal development.
+Make sure you thank people for their time and thoughts and use it to help your personal development and growth.